Garfield: Video games

 A Garfield video game was developed by Atari, Inc. for its Atari 2600 home video game system and appears in their 1984 catalog.
 However, after Atari's spinoff and sale of its home games and computers division, owner Jack Tramiel decided the character's royalties were too expensive given the declining state of the video game industry at the time, and the game was cancelled.
 A ROM image of the game was however released with Jim Davis' blessing.

 Garfield: Big Fat Hairy Deal is a 1987 video game for the Atari ST, ZX Spectrum, Commodore 64, Amstrad CPC and the Amiga based on the comic strip.
 Towa Chiki made A Week of Garfield for the Family Computer, released only in Japan in 1989.
 Sega also made the 1995 video game Garfield: Caught in the Act for the Sega Genesis/Mega Drive, Game Gear and Windows 3.1 computers.
 Other companies made games, such as A Tale of Two Kitties for the DS, published by Game Factory, Garfield's Nightmare for DS, Garfield's Funfest for DS, and Garfield Labyrinth for Game Boy.
 On PlayStation 2 were Garfield and Garfield 2 (known in the US as Garfield, a Tale of Two Kitties).
-Garfield Lasagna World Tour was also made for PS2.
+Garfield: Lasagna World Tour was also made for PS2.
 Garfield: Saving Arlene was only released in Japan and in the United Kingdom.
 And recent additions for mobile devices are "Garfield's Diner" and "Garfield's Zombie Defense".

 Konami also released a Garfield handheld electronic game titled Lasagnator in 1991, which met with mild success.

-In 2012, a series of Garfield video games was launched by French publisher Anuman Interactive, including My Puzzles with Garfield!, Multiplication Tables with Garfield, Garfield Kart, and Garfield's Match Up.
+In 2012, a series of Garfield video games was launched by French publisher Anuman Interactive, including My Puzzles with Garfield!, Multiplication Tables with Garfield, Garfield Kart, Garfield Kart: Furious Racing, and Garfield's Match Up.

-Garfield appears as a playable character through free DLC for 2021's Nickelodeon All-Star Brawl.
+Garfield appears as a playable character in several Nickelodeon crossover games, including Nickelodeon All-Star Brawl, Nickelodeon Kart Racers 3: Slime Speedway, and Nickelodeon All-Star Brawl 2.

 Stage

 Joseph Papp, producer of A Chorus Line, discussed making a Garfield stage musical, but due to some complications, it never got off ground.
 A full-length stage musical, titled "Garfield Live", was planned to kick off its US tour in September 2010, but got moved to January 18, 2011, where it premiered in Muncie, Indiana.
 The book was written by Jim Davis, with music and lyrics by Michael Dansicker and Bill Meade, and it was booked by AWA Touring Services.
-The opening song, "Cattitude" can be heard on the national tour's website, along with two more, "On the Fence", and "Going Home!".
-When the North-American tour concluded in 2012, it toured throughout Asia.
+The opening song, "Cattitude", can be heard on the national tour's website, along with two more, "On the Fence" and "Going Home!".
+When the North American tour concluded in 2012, it toured throughout Asia.